Sugar Prices Retreat on Rain Forecasts for Brazil

-Sugar prices today gave up an early advance and turned lower on forecasts for beneficial rain in Brazil, which eased drought concerns and sparked long liquidation in sugar futures.
-The Commodity Weather Group’s six to ten-day forecast calls for widespread showers in Brazil.
+Sugar recovered from its worst levels Monday after crude oil prices (CLX23) rallied more than +3% to a 7-week high.
+The higher crude prices benefit ethanol and may prompt the world's sugar mills to divert more cane crushing toward ethanol production instead of sugar, thus curbing sugar supplies.

+An excessive long position by funds in London white sugar may exacerbate long liquidation pressures on any price downturn.
+Last Friday's weekly Commitment of Traders (COT) data showed funds increased their net-long positions in London white sugar by 4,460 in the week ending October 1 to a 4-year high of 40,192 net-long positions.

-Last Thursday, NY sugar posted a 7-month high.
-Drought conditions in Brazil have reduced the country's sugar production prospects and have pushed sugar prices sharply over the past two weeks.
+NY sugar on September 26 rallied to a 7-1/4 month high as drought conditions in Brazil reduced the country's sugar production prospects.
 On September 20, Rabobank cut its 2024/25 Brazil sugar production forecast to 39.3 MMT from a previous forecast of 40.3 MMT, citing excessive dryness.

 Drought and excessive heat have caused recent fires in Brazil that damaged sugar crops in Brazil's top sugar-producing state of Sao Paulo.
 Sugar cane industry group Orplana said that as many as 2,000 fire outbreaks affected up to 80,000 hectares of planted sugarcane in Sao Paulo.
 Green Pool Commodity Specialists said that as much as 5 MMT of sugar cane may have been lost due to the fires.

-Also undercutting sugar prices was last Friday's action by researcher StoneX to raise its global 2024/25 sugar surplus estimate to 2.0 MMT from a July estimate of 1.2 MMT, citing an improved production outlook in India and Thailand.
-Also, increased sugar production in Brazil is bearish for prices.
-Unica reported last Friday that Center-South sugar production in the 2024/25 season through mid-September is up +3.6% y/y at 30.327 MMT.
+Also undercutting sugar prices is an increase in Brazil's sugar production.
+Unica reported on September 27 that Center-South sugar production in the 2024/25 season through mid-September is up +3.6% y/y at 30.327 MMT.

 In a supportive factor for sugar prices, the International Sugar Organization (ISO) on August 30 forecasted a 2024/25 global sugar deficit of -3.58 MMT, much larger than the estimated -200,000 MT deficit for 2023/24.
 ISO forecasted 2024/25 global sugar production of 179.3 MMT, down -1.1% y/y from 181.3 MMT in 2023/24.